-A person conducting a business or undertaking has the primary duty under the ES Act to ensure the person's business or undertaking is conducted in a way that is electrically safe.
+A PCBU has the primary duty under the ES Act to ensure the person's business or undertaking is conducted in a way that is electrically safe.

 This duty includes:

 - ensuring that all electrical equipment used in the conduct of the person's business or undertaking is electrically safe - if the person's business or undertaking includes the performance of electrical work, ensuring the electrical safety of all persons and property likely to be affected by the electrical work - if the person's business or undertaking includes the performance of work, whether or not electrical work, involving contact with, or being near to, exposed parts, ensuring persons performing the work are electrically safe.